The End of Another Academic Year!

 CeCe Sammy – Sir Herbert Leon Academy, Milton Keynes

-CeCe Sammy who is referred to as “The UK’s Vocal Whiz” spoke to students at Sir Herbert Leon Academy in Milton Keynes about going after your dreams.
-CeCe has worked with some of the biggest stars in the music industry and passed on some of her wisdom to the students.
-CeCe spoke about having self-belief and taking personal responsibility.
-Part of the talk was interactive and CeCe showed some examples of how she has got to where she is today, the students were encouraged to dream big and to chase their dreams with passion and commitment.
+Vocal coach CeCe Sammy is referred to as “The UK’s Vocal Whiz” given her amazing career supporting musicians like Leona Lewis and shows from Voice UK to American Idol.
+CeCe spoke to students at Sir Herbert Leon Academy in Milton Keynes about going after your dreams and shared her insights from working across the exciting but tough entertainment industry.
+Her talk was interactive, and showed some examples of how she has got to where she is today, the students were encouraged to dream big and to chase their dreams with passion and commitment.

-Dame Helen Ghosh – Cirencester Deer Park School
+Dame Helen Ghosh – Cirencester Deer Park School, Gloucestershire

 Dame Helen Ghosh, Director General of the National Trust, spoke to 90 Year 10 students about why history matters and how it has shaped the world we live in today.
 She achieved this by speaking passionately about the history of the National Trust and its relevance today.
 Drawing upon several different examples, Dame Helen spoke of many different historic sights and how people can engage with the history of a heritage site.
 The Q&A session that followed Dame Helen’s talk was filled with a wide range of questions from her thoughts on where the National Trust would be in 100 years to what should be covered in the History curriculum.